Mohammadfaizal12/Gayanara-Sales-Performance-Analysis/README.md

-# Gayanara Sales Performance Analysis
+# Gayanara Sales Performance & Business Analysis
-### Interactive Sales Dashboard using Microsoft Excel
+### End-to-End Sales Analysis using SQL & Microsoft Excel

-Gayanara Sales Performance Analysis &amp; Interactive Dashboard using Microsoft Excel.
+Gayanara Sales Performance & Business Analysis is an end-to-end data analytics project using SQL and Microsoft Excel to analyze sales performance, customer transactions, product performance, geographic contribution, order outcomes, and promotional effectiveness.

+The project combines data preparation, SQL analysis, Excel PivotTables, PivotCharts, and dashboard development to answer practical business questions and generate actionable insights.

+---

 ## Project Overview

 Gayanara is an online fashion store with transactional data covering customers, orders, products, shipping locations, promotional campaigns, and order statuses.

-This project aims to analyze Gayanara's sales performance by examining revenue trends, product performance, brand and geographic contribution, promotional performance, as well as cancellation and return rates.
+This project analyzes Gayanara's sales performance from multiple business perspectives, including:

+- Sales performance and revenue trends
+- Product, brand, and category performance
+- Geographic revenue contribution
+- Cancellation and return performance
+- Promotional performance
+- AOV comparison between promotional and non-promotional orders

-The analysis was conducted using Microsoft Excel with data preparation, PivotTables, PivotCharts, and an interactive dashboard.
+The project uses **SQL for data preparation and analytical queries**, while **Microsoft Excel** is used for exploratory analysis, PivotTables, PivotCharts, and interactive dashboard development.

+---

-## Project Objective
+## Project Objectives

-The project aims to answer the following business questions:
+The main objectives of this project are to:

+- Analyze overall sales performance and revenue trends.
+- Identify high-performing products, brands, categories, and cities.
+- Evaluate cancellation and return performance.
+- Analyze promotional performance based on AOV and discount rate.
+- Compare promotional and non-promotional transactions.
+- Identify business opportunities and provide data-driven recommendations.

+---

+# Business Questions

+## 1. Sales Performance

+- What is the total revenue from delivered orders?
+- How many delivered orders are there?
+- What is the Average Order Value (AOV)?
-- How does revenue change over time?
+- How does monthly revenue change over time?
+- Are there seasonal or promotional patterns in sales?

+## 2. Order Performance

+- What is the cancellation rate?
+- What is the return rate?
+- How are orders distributed across different order statuses?

+## 3. Product & Brand Performance

+- Which products have the highest sales quantity?
+- Which products generate the highest revenue?
-- Which products and brands contribute the most revenue?
+- Which brands contribute the most revenue?
 - Which product categories generate the highest revenue?

+## 4. Geographic Performance

-- Which cities are the main revenue contributors?
+- Which cities generate the highest revenue?
+- How is revenue distributed across locations?

+## 5. Promotional Performance

+### Business Case #6 — Promo: Ngangkat Penjualan atau Bakar Duit?

+The marketing team regularly provides promotional codes but has not evaluated whether promotional orders actually generate higher-value transactions.

+The analysis focuses on:

+- Comparing AOV between **With Promo** and **No Promo** orders.
-- How do promotional and seasonal events contribute to sales?
+- Handling missing promotional and discount values.
-- What are the cancellation and return rates?
-- What opportunities can be identified to improve sales performance?
+- Measuring the total discount given to customers.
+- Comparing AOV and discount rate across promotional campaigns.
+- Identifying promotions that demonstrate stronger transaction value relative to discount cost.
+- Evaluating whether promotional campaigns should be continued, optimized, or reviewed.

+---

-## Dataset
+# Dataset

 The Gayanara dataset consists of several related tables:

 - Customers